QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     benchmark_solve(A_sparse, b)
     benchmark_solve(A_dense, b);

-This example shows what is at stake:  using a structured tridiagonal may be 10-20x faster than using a sparse matrix which is 100x faster then using a dense matrix.
+This example shows what is at stake:  using a structured tridiagonal matrix may be 10-20x faster than using a sparse matrix which is 100x faster than using a dense matrix.

 In fact, the difference becomes more extreme as the matrices grow.
 Solving a tridiagonal system is :math:`O(N)` while that of a dense matrix without any structure is :math:`O(N^3)`.
 The complexity of a sparse solution is more complicated, and scales in part by the ``nnz(N)``, i.e. the number of nonzeros.